charlescunico/admin/README.md

 ## About

-Consists of a full CRUD functionality made with [Symfony] and [Sonata Admin], for a [Doctrine] entity called Boat.
+This web app consists of a full CRUD functionality made with [Symfony] and [Sonata Admin], for a [Doctrine] entity called Boat.

 ## Installation